mason-bially/500locol-ecs/manuscript.md

 We use a single function to both make and retrieve our component managers.
 This way users can be confident in using any type as components.

-(TODO:L footnote) One note is that our use of `typeid` will require run time type information.
-It is the opinion of the authors that built in run time type information is not a notable burden if used appropriately, and especially for smaller teams or the communication of information.
-However any reflection system that can provide a unique ID for a type will suffice for the purposes of this book.
+(TODO: footnote) One note is that our use of `typeid` will require run time type information.
+It is the opinion of the authors that built in run time type information is not a notable burden if used appropriately, especially for smaller teams.
+It's also useful as a standard way to communicate ideas, hence our use of it here.
+Any reflection system that can provide a unique ID for a type will suffice for the purposes of this book, feel free to use a custom one.

-This function is a relatively standard pattern of find and return, or make, insert, and return.
-We use the type as the key, and we use a shared pointer for safety and simplicity.
-Note that return the exact type of the component manager, even if we have downcast it, this is so the *user* can use the typed `ComponentManager` interface.
+This function is a relatively standard pattern of find and return, or make, insert, and return; the iterator is used to prevent duplicate lookups.
+We use the hashcode of the type as the key, and we use a shared pointer for safety and simplicity.
+Note that we return the exact type of the component manager, even if we have to downcast it, this is so the *user* can use the type specific `ComponentManager` interface.

 ```c++
 World world;